-What is it about Australian opal that makes it any different to any other opal found in the world?
-Yes, its true, even though the name Australia seems to be synonimous with opal, there are lots of places in the world that have opal in its various forms.
+Australian Opal is different: What is it about Australian opal that makes it any different from any other opal found in the world?
+Yes, its true, even though the name Australia seems to be synonymous with opal, there are lots of places in the world that have opal in its various forms.

 So what is different about Australian Opal?

-We make regular trips to the opal fields to make sure there is a constant supply of material to either make into jewelry or to on sell to manufacturing jewelers or opal cutters.
+We make regular trips to the opal fields to make sure there is a constant supply of material to either make into jewelry or to on-sell to manufacturing jewelers or opal cutters.

 Australia is such a large dry continent and the ancient inland sea combined with the right climate has produced a gem that is more secure than most other opals.
-Along with this, the variety of opals found in Australia can be spread into at least three categories, along with sub categories.
+Along with this, the variety of opals found in Australia can be spread into at least three categories, along with subcategories.
 They are:

 Black Boulder Opal from Queensland

 Black Opal from Lightning Ridge, New South Wales, Australia

 Black Opals are found in small lumps often called ‘Nobbies’ mainly at Lightning Ridge but black opal can be found in all the fields as seam and pipe opal, both in Queensland and in South Australia at the Coober Pedy and Mintabee mines.
-Also Andamooka which produces crystal and black opal.
+Also, Andamooka which produces crystal and black opal.

-If you would like to see any of these varieties as they look set as rings or pendants, please click here rings pendants Please note that you can select from the cheapest to the highest price in the drop down at this link, or you can start with the most expensive if you prefer.
+If you would like to see any of these varieties as they look set as rings or pendants, please click here rings pendants Please note that you can select from the cheapest to the highest price in the drop-down at this link, or you can start with the most expensive if you prefer.